John Michael Wright

-John Michael Wright (May 1617 – July 1694) was an English or Scottish (he signed as both at times) portrait painter in the Baroque style.
-Wright trained in Edinburgh under the Scots painter George Jamesone, and acquired a considerable reputation as an artist and scholar during a long sojourn in Rome.
+John Michael Wright (May 1617 – July 1694) was an English painter, mainly of portraits in the Baroque style.
+Born and raised in London, Wright trained in Edinburgh under the Scots painter George Jamesone, and sometimes described himself as Scottish in documents.
+He acquired a considerable reputation as an artist and scholar during a long sojourn in Rome.
 There he was admitted to the Accademia di San Luca and was associated with some of the leading artists of his generation.
 He was engaged by Archduke Leopold Wilhelm of Austria, the governor of the Spanish Netherlands, to acquire artworks in Oliver Cromwell's England in 1655.

 He took up permanent residence in England from 1656 and served as court painter before and after the English Restoration.
 A convert to Roman Catholicism, he was a favourite of the restored Stuart court, a client of both Charles II and James II, and was a witness to many of the political manoeuvrings of the era.
 In the final years of the Stuart monarchy he returned to Rome as part of an embassy to Pope Innocent XI.

-Wright is currently rated as one of the leading indigenous British painters of his generation, largely for the distinctive realism in his portraiture.
+After a period of critical neglect, Wright is now rated as one of the leading indigenous British painters of his generation, largely for the distinctive realism in his portraiture.
 Perhaps due to the unusually cosmopolitan nature of his experience, he was favoured by patrons at the highest level of society in an age in which foreign artists were usually preferred.
 Wright's paintings of royalty and aristocracy are included amongst the collections of many leading galleries today.